tresoldi/ngesh/manuscript/paper.md

 linguistics [@Bouckaert:2012] and stemmatics [@Robinson:2016].
 Stochastic simulations, long advocated for natural sciences in general [@Bailey:1990] and genetics in specific [@Foote:1999; @Harmon:2019], are not used enough in these fields.
-However, they are very desirable, allowing to evaluate evolutionary analogies, models, and performance through vast amounts of simulated histories, without limits imposed by data availability and collection time, with quantifiable precision of results.
+Nonetheless, they are very desirable, allowing to evaluate evolutionary analogies, models, and performance through vast amounts of simulated histories, without limits imposed by data availability and collection time, with quantifiable precision of results.